davidsbatista/ml-report-kit/README.md

     report.generate_report()
 ```

-This will generate,for each fold, the reports and metrics mentioned above, in the `reports` folder.
+This will generate, for each fold, the reports and metrics mentioned above, in the `reports` folder.

 ## License